Campus Improvement Plan

 Lever 1: Strong School Leadership and Planning, Lever 3: Positive School Culture

-Strategy 4: Students will complete a 4-Year Plan prior to entering 9th grade.
+Strategy 4: Students will complete a 4-Year Plan before the end of their 8th grade year.

 Staff Responsible for Monitoring: Administrators, Counselors